 Scilab includes a large number of libraries and functions that can generate plots with a minimum of complexity.
 Take the example of generating a simple three-dimensional histogram plot:

-containing random values (which I scale to a maximum of 5).
-This matrix is
+random values (which I scale to a maximum of 5).
+This matrix is passed to

 Figure 7.
 Generating a random three-dimensional histogram plot

 Scilab and Octave are similar.
 Both have a large base of community participation.
 Scilab is written in Fortran 77, whereas Octave is written in C++.
 Octave uses gnuplot for its visualization; Scilab provides its own.
 If you're familiar with Matlab, then Octave is a good choice because it strives for compatibility.
 Scilab includes many math functions and is very good for signal processing.
 If you're still not sure which one to use, try them both.
 They're both great tools, and you may find yourself using each of them for different tasks.